-Paul Staiti teaches courses in American art, architecture and film, including seminars on The Gilded Age and Reading the Hollywood Film.
-He's published on the artist and inventor Samuel F.B.
-Morse, still-life painter William Michael Harnett, and American portraitists Gilbert Stuart and John Singleton Copley.
-For Copley he co-curated an exhibition at The Metropolitan Museum of Art in New York and the Museum of Fine Arts in Boston.
-He has also written on the portraits of nineteenth-century American capitalists and the late sea pictures of Winslow Homer.
-Now he is working on the group of portraits Copley painted in London of American diplomats, including John Adams, at the end of the American Revolution.
+Paul Staiti teaches courses in American art, architecture and film, including seminars on the Gilded Age and reading the Hollywood film.
+He has published work on the artist and inventor Samuel F.B.
+Morse, still-life painter William Michael Harnett and American portraitists Gilbert Stuart and John Singleton Copley.
+He co-curated a 1995 exhibition on Copley at the Metropolitan Museum of Art in New York and the Museum of Fine Arts, Boston.
+He has also written about the portraits of 19th-century American capitalists and the late sea pictures of Winslow Homer.
+Currently he is writing about the portraits Copley painted of American diplomats in London, including John Adams, at the end of the American Revolution.